5 Lessons From Founding Tech Groups + Memoir

 Fourthly, The empirical study conducted in Fanclub proved that I had highest influence.
 The fact that none of the groups flourished after I left, even though I had appointed leaders, is an another empirical evidence for my claim.

-However, that does not mean there was complete "fascism" in my groups.
+However, that does not mean there was complete "fascism" in my groups, because I am myself against fascism and have taken action many time against it.
 In fact, I encouraged the members to participate in legal matters of groups by holding regular polls, and having a seperate chatroom named "Janny Chat" for anyone who wants to talk to me and mods.

 Importance Of Creating Own Group